This page shows various non-fiction projects I’ve published. Click on any image for the URL to the bookseller of your choice.

 It’s time to break free!

 Most crocheted baby projects have an array of holes small fingers can get caught in.
 I designed a blanket that has none of those.
 It’s available only in e-book format at the moment.
-You can find it on Amazon (click on the image) or other booksellers.

 At the request of my husband’s family, I recreated a book his grandmother, Verle Proctor Sutton, had published in the 70s through a vanity press.
 Between the original date of publication and her death in 1995, “Grandma Sandy” continued to gather letters and information and make notes in her hard copy of the original book.
 It became my task to compile all of that, revise as she’d noted, and republish the book.
 It was a time-consuming task, but I enjoyed it.
 I pray others will enjoy reading it as much as I enjoyed compiling it.